Dr-H-L/HuaLin/index.md

 <img style="float: left; width: 250px; margin: 0px 20px 20px" src="images/Me_regards1.png">

 > I am a child development and family scientist and quantitative research methodologist and serves as a post-doctoral fellow working in the Department of Human Development and Family Science at Oklahoma State University.
-I have expertise in parenting, parent-child interaction, mediation moderation analysis, and psychometrics (including Item Response Theory).
 >
-> As a child development and family scientist, I am interested in research on the development of parent-child interactions, social withdrawal, and immigrant youth well-being.
+> As a child development and family scientist, I am focusing on parenting in that I am interested in research on the development of parent-child interactions, social withdrawal, and immigrant youth well-being.
 I was certified by Active Parenting in 2015 for teaching “Active parenting 4th edition” and “Parenting Your 1- to 4-Year-Old.”
 >
-> As a research methodologist, I am focusing on cross-cultural psychometric appropriations, statistic model comparison, and making causal inferences in non-randomized studies.
+> As a research methodologist, I am focusing on cross-cultural psychometric appropriations (including Item Response Theory), statistic model comparison (mediation moderation, propensity score matching, dual-centered ANCOVA, etc.), and making causal inferences in non-randomized studies.
 I have been certified by Data Carpentry to teach data management and statistic programs in Data Carpentry Workshop (e.g., Introduction to R) and Software Workshop (e.g., Python).

 ## Publications